ibm-cloud-docs/pattern-resiliency-powerha-grs/resiliency-design.md

 When a write operation is issued to a source volume, the changes are typically propagated to the target volume a few seconds after the data is written to the source volume.
 However, changes can occur on the source volume before the target volume verifies that it received the change.
 Because consistent copies of data are formed on the secondary site at set intervals, data loss is determined by the amount of time since the last consistency group was formed.
 If the system fails, Global Mirror might lose some data that was transmitted when the failure occurred.

 For more information, see [Global Replication Services Solution using {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/media/docs/downloads/power-iaas/Global_Replication_Services_Solution_using_IBM_Power_Virtual_Server.pdf){: external}.
 You can also review the [locations](/docs/power-iaas?topic=power-iaas-getting-started-GRS) that support a global replication service.

-Consider the {{site.data.keyword.IBM_notm}} toolkit for IBM i from {{site.data.keyword.IBM_notm}} Technology Expert Labs for disaster recovery automation functions and capabilities on the {{site.data.keyword.cloud_notm}} by integrating {{site.data.keyword.powerSys_notm}} with the capabilities of GRS.
-With the toolkit, simplify and automate the operations of the disaster recovery solution. {{site.data.keyword.IBM_notm}} toolkit for IBM i Full System Replication enables automated disaster recovery functions and capabilities on the {{site.data.keyword.cloud_notm}} by integrating {{site.data.keyword.powerSys_notm}} with the capabilities of GRS.
-Clients can manage their DR environment that uses their existing IBM i skills.
-Review the following toolkit functions:

-- Full System Replication for {{site.data.keyword.IBM_notm}} IBM i {{site.data.keyword.powerSys_notm}}:
-    - Replicate your data from between {{site.data.keyword.cloud_notm}} sites
-    - Replicate the IBM i OS volumes

-- Disaster recovery services:
-    - Perform a virtual machine switch by deactivating a virtual machine from one site and activating its replicated virtual machine on another site.

-- Administrative Functions:
-    - Reduce outage time by activating your application on another {{site.data.keyword.IBM_notm}} site while performing required maintenance.

-- In order to obtain implementation hours for the labor effort for Global replication Service reach out to our Technology Expert Labs team: [technologyservices@ibm.com](mailto:technologyservices@ibm.com)

-- Validate [data center pairings](/docs/power-iaas?topic=power-iaas-getting-started-GRS) available for global replication service.

-The following image illustrates the use of GRS as the DR solution between two cloud data centers.

 ![GRS](/images/grs.svg "GRS Diagram"){: caption="Figure 3: GRS Architecture" caption-side="bottom"}{: external download="grs.svg"}